- Docs

 Multiple Custom Domains

 There are several reasons you might want to access your Files.com site through multiple custom domains, such as if you're supporting multiple brands with one site, handling legacy integrations that rely on an old custom domain, or to minimize downtime when switching between two custom domains.
-Configuring your site to be accessed from multiple domains isn't directly supported by Files.com, and requires more work to manage the configuration.
+Accessing your site from multiple custom domains requires manual configuration.

 SSL Certificates for Multiple Domains